New cluster algebras from old: integrability beyond Zamolodchikov periodicity: Integrable deformations of the cluster map

-Thus we arrive at two 1-parameter families of integrable maps of the plane associated with the deformation of the $B_3$ cluster map, namely \beq \hat{\varphi}_{1}: \qquad \left( \right) \mapsto \left( \right), \eeq which has the first integral (\ref{k1st}), and \beq \hat{\varphi}_{2}: \qquad \left( \right) \mapsto \left( \right), \eeq with the first integral (\ref{k2nd}).
+Thus we arrive at two 1-parameter families of integrable maps of the plane associated with the deformation of the $\rB_3$ cluster map, namely \beq \hat{\varphi}_{1}: \qquad \left( \right) \mapsto \left( \right), \eeq which has the first integral $\hat{K}_1$ given by (\ref{k1st}), and \beq \hat{\varphi}_{2}: \qquad \left( \right) \mapsto \left( \right), \eeq with the first integral $\hat{K}_2$, as in (\ref{k2nd}).
 So each map has an invariant pencil of genus 1 curves of degree 5 and bidegree $(3,2)$; that is too high for a QRT map, where the bidegree is $(2,2)$ \cite{duistermaat}.
-Clearly the maps coincide for $\be=1$ when the map is completely periodic with period 4 (corresponding to an elliptic pencil with 4-torsion).
-However, it appears that the maps cannot be birationally conjugated to one another for other values of $\be$; one way to see this is to look at the j-invariants of the curves in each pencil, which are rational functions of $\be$ and the value of the invariant $\hat{K}_1$: the factorizations of the two different j-invariants have polynomial factors in their denominators that appear with quite different degrees, and this could be used to show that there is no automorphism of $\C(\be,\hat{K}_1)$ which transforms one elliptic fibration into the other; or perhaps there is an easier way to see this geometrically.
-Actually, it is possible to see that the two maps cannot be conjugate to one another more directly, by considering the fixed points: for generic $\be$, in the affine plane $\C^2$ the map (\ref{map1}) has three fixed points outside the line $y_1=0$ where it is singular, whereas the map (\ref{map2}) only has one fixed point outside this line.
+Clearly the maps coincide for $\be=1$ when the map is completely periodic with period 4 (corresponding to a pencil of elliptic curves with 4-torsion).
+However, it seems that the maps cannot be birationally conjugate to one another for other values of $\be$; one way to see this is to look at the j-invariants of the curves in each pencil, which are rational functions of $\be$ and the value of the invariant $\hat{K}_j=\kappa$ (for $j=1,2$, respectively): the factorizations of the two different j-invariants have polynomial factors in their denominators that appear with quite different degrees, and this could be used to show that there is no automorphism of $\C(\be,\kappa)$ which transforms one elliptic fibration into the other; or perhaps there is a geometrical way to see this more easily.
+It is possible to see that the two maps cannot be conjugate to one another more directly, by considering the fixed points: for generic $\be$, in the affine plane $\C^2$ the map (\ref{map1}) has three fixed points outside the line $y_1=0$ where it is singular, whereas the map (\ref{map2}) only has one fixed point outside this line.